 Thanks for stopping by and we hope you enjoy your visit to our site.
 Be sure to check out our Photo Album and our Calendar of future events, classes and meetings.

-One will go to a graduating high school senior based primarily on scholastic achievement: grade point average, Advanced Placement/International Baccalaureate/Honors courses completed; and scholastic competitions, activities and awards won).
-Interested high school seniors should click here to download an application.
+One is presented to a graduating high school senior based primarily on scholastic achievement: grade point average, Advanced Placement/International Baccalaureate/Honors courses completed; and scholastic competitions, activities and awards won).

-Our second scholarship will be awarded to a rising college junior or senior who has maintained an outstanding scholastic record while pursuing higher education, as well as participation in school and community activities.
+Our second scholarship is awarded to a rising college junior or senior who has maintained an outstanding scholastic record while pursuing higher education, as well as participation in school and community activities.
 He or she must have a declared major in one of the following disciplines: Agriculture, Biology, Botany, Entomology, Environment, Horticulture, Landscaping, or related fields.
-Interested applicants should click here to download an application.

-possesses an outstanding academic record and is interested in pursuing a career in horticulture, botany, plant science, landscape architecture, or related environmental science.
+Our third scholarship recognizes a graduating female high school senior possessing an outstanding academic record and is interested in pursuing a career in horticulture, botany, plant science, landscape architecture, or related environmental science.
 This award is granted based on scholastic achievement as well as financial need.
 This scholarship honors the memory of a departed member of the Master Gardeners of Central Georgia and is established with the assistance of her surviving family.
-Young ladies interested in the Sylvie Utick Memorial Scholarship should click here to download an application.

 Applicants must be residents of the state of Georgia from one of the following counties: Bibb, Crawford, Houston, Jones, Monroe, Peach, Twiggs.
 Additionally, applicants must have applied to, or been accepted at, or currently attend an accredited institution of higher learning (university, college, technical college, etc) on a full-time basis located within the state of Georgia.